abdulrahmanelnabwi/computer_simulator/README.md

 **But i do recommend [nand2tetris](https://www.nand2tetris.org/) and follow the installion tool**

 ### Installation
-Note**: There is no documentation for installing the program in linux
+Note**: There is no documentation for installing the program in linux, I you have any bug please issue it to me.